 Does anyone know who that quote is from?
 I sure didn’t.
-It was said by Lara Logan, CBS correspondent.
+It was said by Lara Logan, a CBS correspondent.
 High maintenance: the idea of needing a lot of work and attention.
-It sounds daunting, time consuming and costly: surely people should want LOW maintenance!
+It sounds daunting, time-consuming, and costly: surely people should want LOW maintenance!

 Why then is it, that we in the manufacturing and industry might have such a hard time applying the same preventative concept to the tools and machines that we use?

 Why do we frequently allow our equipment to go without the cleaning, lubrication, testing, and adjustment while we may consider it “high maintenance”, will assuredly prove to prevent future complications… Worth it.
 I work for the manufacturer of highly precise, measuring instruments (yes I said “instrument” not machine), whenever I hear stories of dirty Y-axis rail, or wet and dirty air being fed to our equipment, I can’t help feeling a little despondent.

 As a violinist and guitar player, I was taught to take the utmost precautions to protect my instruments from moisture, dirt and other damages, ensuring their longevity, tonal accuracy and precision.